 - 4 pork chops

-- 1 Tbsp olive oil (extra virgin)
+- 1 tablespoon olive oil (extra virgin)

 - each, salt & pepper (to taste)

-- 1/4 tsp paprika
+- ¼ teaspoon paprika

-- 1 Tbsp butter
+- 1 tablespoon butter

-- Heat a heavy bottomed frying pan or (preferably) a cast iron skillet to medium high heat.
+- Heat a heavy bottomed frying pan or a cast iron skillet to medium high heat.
 Place seasoned pork chops into the frying pan or skillet once fully heated, only cooking as many pork chops as can easily fit into the pan (I usually do 2 at a time).
 Do not move the pork chops while cooking.